tvaditya/JavaCode/README.md

-This is soe of my JavaCode
+This is some of my JavaCode
-You will faind fthe basics of OOP using java here
+You will find fthe basics of OOP using java here